- 24 Jul 2024

 A few important notes:

-• We recommend including a checkbox immediately below or beside the phone number field with the disclosure.
+You must include a checkbox next to, or below, the phone number field that includes the disclosure.
 If the consumer checks the box, they are agreeing to the messages.

 Call-to-action consent types